girino/JavaMMonitTrayIcon/README.md

 # JavaMMonitTrayIcon
-When I started this project, my idea was to watch my servers, which use mmonit asmonitoring tool, from a single flag in the tray bar.
+When I started this project, my idea was to watch my servers, which use mmonit as monitoring tool, from a single flag in the tray bar.
 This evolved to a much more generic tool, that uses JQ language to parse JSON from any API and is capable of generic authentication.
-I still use it to monitor my MMonit servers, but itis now much easier to configure and much more useful for many other people.
+I still use it to monitor my MMonit servers, but it is now much easier to configure and much more useful for many other people.

 ## Building